raspberrypi/documentation/linux/kernel/updating.md

 ### Reverting back to current

-The Raspberry Pi Foundation kernel is part of the `raspberrypi-bootloader` package.
-This package also contains the necessary bootloader files for the Broadcom chip.
-To revert to the current stock Raspbian kernel after trying `rpi-update` or a custom kernel, you need to reinstall the raspberrypi-bootloader package, by running:
+The Raspberry Pi Foundation kernel is part of the `raspberrypi-kernel` package, and the bootloader files are part of the `raspberrypi-bootloader` package.
+To revert to the current stock Raspbian kernel after trying `rpi-update` or a custom kernel, you need to reinstall both these packages, by running:
 ```
-sudo apt-get install --reinstall raspberrypi-bootloader
+sudo apt-get install --reinstall raspberrypi-bootloader raspberypi-kernel
 ```